Academic Advising Information for Biology Majors

 Why do I have an advising hold on my account?

 If you are a new student (freshman or transfer), you will have an advising hold on your BroncoWeb account.
 This hold will prevent you from signing up for classes until you meet with an advisor.
-If you are a freshman or sophomore, you should attend a group advising session offered by the biology department advisor, Clay Cox.
-After the spring semester starts, you will be able to reserve you seat in a group advising session.
-Watch your BroncoWeb account, as soon as the advising hold appears you should make your group advising reservation .
-More information about group advising can be found on the Biological Sciences Blackboard Site.
+You should make an individual appointment as soon as you see the “Required Advising Hold” appear on your student center.
+If you are a freshman or sophomore, you may choose a group advising session offered by the biology department advisor, Clay Cox.
+Group advising is not ideal – we encourage you to make an individual appointment early in the semester!

 When should I see my advisor?